dapetcu21/defold-fmod/README.md

 fmod.studio.system:load_bank_memory(path_to_banks .. "/Master Bank.bank", fmod.STUDIO_LOAD_BANK_NORMAL)
 ```

 **Warning: Don't use relative paths for loading banks.
-Use `fmod.get_bundle_root()`.
+Use `sys.get_application_path()`.
 Relying on the current working directory being the same as the game's installation directory is not always correct (especially on platforms like macOS and iOS).**

 ## Contributing